-Our mission is to provide a full range of healthcare and supportive social services that promote the health and well-being of those living in and visiting the Lower and Outer Cape.
+Our mission is to provide a full range of healthcare and supportive social services that promote the health and well-being of all who live in or visit the eight outermost towns of Cape Cod.

 Founded in 1987 through the merger of Health Associates of Provincetown (established in 1972) and the AIM Medical Center in Wellfleet (established in 1966), Outer Cape Health has a long history of successful growth and expansion in pursuit of this mission.